andreacaron/swdevel-lab-hfarm/README.md

 The search form (`SearchForm`) includes the following fields:
-- `zona`: A dropdown list for selecting the desired zone.
+- `zone`: A dropdown list for selecting the desired zone.
-- `ristorante`: A dropdown list for selecting restaurant availability (Yes/No).
+- `restaurant`: A dropdown list for selecting restaurant availability (Yes/No).
-- `parcheggio`: A dropdown list for selecting parking availability (Yes/No).
+- `parking`: A dropdown list for selecting parking availability (Yes/No).
 - `submit`: A submit button to trigger the search.

 The Flask application is configured to communicate with the FastAPI backend, whose URL is defined by `FASTAPI_BACKEND_HOST` and used to construct the endpoint URL.